mvolkmann/blog/src/meteor.md

    a message name (`msg` property set to "result"), the previously generated Method id (in the `id` property), and the result (in the `result` property).
-1. Any affected data in Minimongo is updated, but the UI is not yet updated.
+1. DDP messages that describe changes made in MongoDB in the server are received in the client and used to make corresponding changes in Minimongo, but the UI is not yet updated.
-1. The callback function passed to `Meteor.call` is passed an error description (if there was an error) and the result value.
+1. The callback function passed to `Meteor.call` is invoked, passing it an error description (if there was an error) and the result value.
    Now the UI is updated using data from Minimongo.